DeepakKumarDKN/Namestey-React/Igniting The App 05_08_23/Assignment/README.md

-We Need it because it does a lot of things for us behind the scenes  such as minifying, optimizing, bundling, host our file,it cleans our code etc etc. Parcel build's a server for us which support Hot Module Replacement that mean as soon as we do some changes in our code file it quickly do the changes rebilds it and send it to the browser
+We Need it because it does a lot of things for us behind the scenes  such as minifying, optimizing, bundling, host our file,it cleans our code etc etc. Parcel build's a server for us which support Hot Module Replacement that mean as soon as we do some changes in our code file it quickly do the changes rebuilds it and send it to the browser

 It is very Easy as Compared to the Webpack because it doesnot need configuration.
 Zero Configuration

+A bundler is able to compress our code.

+It does the minification by saving the longer one variable in the shorter ones to save some space. for example doctor is repleced with d.

+Make your code as small as possible.

+If we have a function that is never used, it will detect that and remove that particular function

 ```
 ### What is the diffrence between  dependencies and devDependencies ?